joshbetz/node-memcached/README.md

 ### Options

 * `failures` The number of consecutive errors on a given host before the host is marked as unhealthy.
 Default: 5.
-* `retry` The time in milliseconds to wait before trying to reconnect an unhealthy host.
-Default: 30000.
+* `retry` A function that takes the number of retries as a parameter and returns the time before the next retry in milliseconds.
 * `max` The maximum number of connections in the pool.
 Default: 10.
 * `min` The minimum number of connections in the pool.
 Default: 2.
 * `acquireTimeoutMillis` The maximum amount of time to wait to create a connection.
 Default: 2000.